Cohere Command is a family of highly scalable language models that balances high performance with strong accuracy.

 View originalCommand R uses a tiered pricing model.
 Visit their website for current pricing details.

-Key features include: Multilingual, RAG Citations, Purpose-built for real-world enterprise use cases, Automate business workflows, Command family of models, Blog post, What’s possible with Command, Private deployment and customization.
+Key features include: Multilingual, RAG Citations, Purpose-built for real-world enterprise use cases, Automate business workflows, Command family of models, Introducing Command A+: Making sovereign agentic capabilities available to all, Blog post, What’s possible with Command.

 Command R is commonly used for: Real-time transcription for customer service calls, Automated meeting notes generation, Voice command interfaces for applications, Accessibility solutions for hearing-impaired users, Language translation services in real-time, Content creation for podcasts and videos.